Stribe Logo

 If you have team members asking for a pay rise, but your organisation’s budgets can’t manage it at the moment, you’ve landed in the right place.

-We’ll talk you through meaningful alternatives and benefits in lieu of salary increases, so you keep employees happy and rewarded fairly.
+We’ll talk you through meaningful alternatives to a salary increase, so you keep employees happy and rewarded fairly.

 Typically, a good pay rise is considered 10% or more.